scroll-tech/scroll/README.md

 ## Contributing

 We welcome community contributions to this repository.
-Before you submit any issues or PRs, please read the [Code of Conduct](CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md).
+Before you submit any issues or PRs, please read the [Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution Guideline](CONTRIBUTING.md).

 ## License